fiskl-accounting/help-docs/docs/Tutorials/Accounting/record-an-expense.md

    - Credit card accounts: `Liabilities > Credit Card > [Your Credit Card Name]`
    - Cash accounts: `Assets > Cash & Cash Equivalence > Cash on Hand`
 2. Find the transaction
+3. Categorize the transaction:
+   - Assign it to a single expense category, or
+   - Split the transaction into multiple categories (e.g., split a hotel bill into "Travel Accommodation" and "Meals and Entertainment"), or
-3. Categorize the transaction as an expense
+   - Match the transaction to an existing standalone expense
 4. Add supporting information (optional):
    - Attach documents
    - Add notes, client information, or vendor details